Azerbaijan–Uruguay relations

 Diplomatic relations exist between Azerbaijan and Uruguay.
 Neither country has a resident ambassador.

 History

-In 1991, Azerbaijan obtained its independence after the Dissolution of the Soviet Union.
+In 1991, Azerbaijan gained independence after the Dissolution of the Soviet Union on 26 December 1991.
 On 12 January 1995, Azerbaijan and Uruguay established diplomatic relations.
 In September 2011, a Uruguayan Delegation paid a visit to Azerbaijan to celebrate the 20th anniversary of Azerbaijani independence.
 In July 2012, Azeri Foreign Minister Elmar Mammadyarov paid an official visit to Uruguay and met with President José Mujica.